I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Just as with the form of dances themselves, there’s a wide variety of costumes worn by dancers.
 The standard uniform is white trousers or breeches and a white shirt, embellished with colourful crossed sashes.

 Some dancers wear a jacket called a baldric or a tunic known as a tabard.
 Some teams perform without head gear; others get decked out in top hats or caps that are covered with flowers often made from plastic; hardly in keeping with the dance’s medieval heritage.
 Rows of bells are attached to the knees and ribbons or rags sown into clothing.

 Some Morris dancing teams have followed the ancient tradition of appearing in blackface and, as a result, have been banned from some schools and festivals.
 However, folklorists point out this has little to do with racism and dates back to the 15th century.

 Back then, dance groups formed among farm workers as a way of collecting money during the lean winter months.
 But, begging was illegal so the dancers blackened their faces with charcoal or soot to make identification difficult.

-Some activists have conflated Morris dancing blackface with U.S. minstrel shows in which African-Americans were routinely mocked.
-There is not connection between the two; however, responding to the criticism, some Morris troupes now use red, blue, or green face paint.
+Some activists have conflated Morris-dancing blackface with U.S. minstrel shows in which African-Americans were routinely mocked.
+There is no connection between the two; however, responding to the criticism, some Morris troupes now use red, blue, or green face paint.